mamunreza/rushofwaves/MessagePassing/Products/API/ReadMe.txt

 - Add Repository in the API project

 ### EventConsumer project
-- Consume CustomerAdded from RabbitMQ
-  _ Add unit tests for the event consumer
+  - Fix docker
-  - Update Customer information in the database
+  - Update Customer information in the database by job from inbox
   - Integrate polly for retry policy

 ### EventPublisher project